 What is a Solar Panel System and Renewable Energy

-What is a Solar Panel System?
+What is a Solar Panel System, Exactly?

 What is a Solar Panel System and Renewable Energy